smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 SDL supports two types of alerts: a large popup alert that typically takes over the whole screen and a smaller subtle alert that only covers a small part of screen.

 ## Checking if the Module Supports Alerts
-Your SDL app may be restricted to only being allowed to send an alert when your app is open (i.e. the `hmiLevel` is non-`NONE`) or when it is the currently active app (i.e. the hmiLevel is `FULL`).
-Please be aware that subtle alert is a new feature (RPC v7.0+) and may not be supported on all modules.
+Your SDL app may be restricted to only being allowed to send an alert when your app is open (i.e. the `hmiLevel` is non-`NONE`) or when it is the currently active app (i.e. the `hmiLevel` is `FULL`).
+Subtle alert is a new feature (RPC v7.0+) and may not be supported on all modules.

 @![iOS]
 ##### Objective-C